 Dad reached over and playfully tugged and rocked my shoulder.
 With a look of wisdom building on his face, he made sure to lean in close to me so that I could hear every word.

 “Son.
-I haven’t stopped dancing with your mother.”
+Since that night, I haven’t stopped dancing with your mother.”